xundeenergie/friendica/doc/FAQ.md

 ##### Hidden

-Contact not be displayed in your public friend list.
+The contact not be displayed in your public friend list.
 However, a hidden contact will appear normally in conversations and this may expose their hidden status to anybody who can see the conversation.

 <a name="removed"></a>